medic/medic-docs/md/dev/workflow.md

 Format your commit messages according to Git standards.
 First line should be a short title/summary (50 characters or so) with more details in a separate paragraph, respecting 79 character line widths.
 Using `git commit -v` is recommended to review your diff while you write your commit message.

+See tips on [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) and add your favorites here.

-Every good commit message should be able to complete the following sentence:
+> Every good commit message should be able to complete the following sentence:
+>

-  When applied, this commit will: {{YOUR COMMIT MESSAGE}}
+> When applied, this commit will: {{YOUR COMMIT MESSAGE}}

 Never force push remote.
 Prefer rebasing over merging as it makes for a cleaner history.